List of Stranger Things characters: Eddie Munson

-Edward "Eddie" Munson is an eccentric Hawkins High School student and president of Hawkins High's Dungeons & Dragons-themed "Hellfire Club", where he befriends Mike and Dustin.
-He lives with his uncle, Wayne Munson, and while the two are not seen onscreen together, it is made clear that their relationship is very close.
+Edward "Eddie" Munson is an eccentric Hawkins High School student and vice president ent of Hawkins High's Dungeons & Dragons-themed "Hellfire Club", where he befriends Mike and Dustin.
+He lives with his uncle, Wayne Munson, and has parents who abandoned him.
+While the two are not seen onscreen together, it is made clear that their relationship is very close.

 While selling drugs to Chrissy Cunningham, Eddie watches as Vecna telepathically kills Chrissy.
 He screams in horror and runs away.
 He realizes that the authorities will not believe his story and is later located by Dustin, Steve, Max, and Robin, who explain to him the existence of the Upside Down.
 The local police name Eddie as their chief suspect in Vecna's murders.
-The school basketball team, led by Chrissy's boyfriend Jason Carver, attempts to hunt him down, with Jason believing Eddie to be the leader of a Satanic cult.
+The school basketball team, led by Chrissy's boyfriend Jason Carver, attempts to hunt him down, with Jason believing Eddie to be the leader of a "Satanic cult".
 The group of friends realize they must work to clear Eddie's name.
-When they locate a new gate to the Upside Down in a lake, he dives down after Steve gets pulled in and experiences the Upside Down for the first time.
+When they locate a new gate to the Upside Down in a lake, known as the Water Gate, he dives down after Steve gets pulled in and experiences the Upside Down for the first time.
 In preparation for the final battle against Vecna, the group purchases and crafts weapons, with Eddie and Dustin re-entering the Upside Down to distract the demobats protecting Vecna's lair.
 As part of the final plan, Eddie plays Metallica's "Master of Puppets" on his electric guitar.
 He later stays behind and sacrifices himself to further fend off the demobats.
 After Vecna's gates create large rifts that tear through Hawkins, the town still believes Eddie is responsible for the murders.
 Dustin meets Eddie's uncle and assures him that Eddie was a hero who died protecting the town that hates him.